 Bill Peters passed away in 1960, but Sally continued operating the business she loved.

-Nothing ever bothered the gray-haired lady with the sea-blue eyes; she just had the best disposition.
-She was comfortable with customers, swapping fish stories with them or telling tales that made people laugh and set here dangling fish earrings (her personal trademark) swaying as she joined in.
+Nothing ever bothered the gray-haired lady with the sea-blue eyes.
+She just had the best disposition.
+Sally was comfortable with customers, swapping fish stories with them or telling tales that made people laugh and set here dangling fish earrings (her personal trademark) swaying as she joined in.
 She drove an almost antique vintage Ford; like “Barney Oldfield” we’d jokingly say, arriving for work with a jovial laugh, a stylish new hair-do, new earrings, pin or necklace, many of which she made herself, and always eager to meet the first customer of the day.